SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 What is a blood alcohol test?

 There are a few blood tests that can measure whether a person has been drinking.
-A blood alcohol concentration (BAC) test is commonly used to see if a person has been drinking recently.
-It is also called a blood alcohol content test.
-This test can find alcohol in your blood for up to 12 hours after drinking.
-It can also show the amount of alcohol that you drank.
+The most common is the blood alcohol concentration/content (BAC) test.
+This test shows the amount of alcohol in your blood for up to 12 hours after drinking.

 Other blood tests measure substances that may stay in your blood for weeks after you've had alcohol.
 These tests are typically used to test for alcohol use disorder (AUD) or to check whether a person recovering from AUD has stayed sober.